 A Solid-State Drive sometimes called an SSD, is a type of storage device that uses non-volatile memory to hold and access data.
 Unlike the older style hard drives that use an arm that scans across a bunch of spinning magnetic platters to read and write data, an SSD drive simply uses a whole heap of memory chips stored on a microchip board.

-The lack of moving parts means that SSDs generate less heat, which means a longer lifespan and increased reliability.
+The lack of moving parts means that solid state drive generate less heat, which means a longer lifespan and increased reliability.
 They run silently and use less power than a standard hard drive which results in lower energy costs and, for laptops, increased battery life.
 These are great benefits for using an SSD but ultimately the main benefit is that they are a lot faster.
-An SSD has access speeds of up to 100 microseconds, which is about 100 times faster than a traditional hard drive.
+A solid state drive has access speeds of up to 100 microseconds, which is about 100 times faster than a traditional hard drive.
 Because data can be accessed more quickly, programs can run more efficiently even if they require a significant amount of data.

 In most cases with a modern PC, the speed of all other components has improved to the point where the speed bottleneck has become the mechanical hard drive.
 Replacing this with an SSD drive can result in a noticeable improvement in overall speed and user experience.